InternalDeveloperPlatform/pe-course-labs/cnoe.md

 ```

 ## Step 1: Simple Deployment with Backstage
 The first thing we'll do is scaffold an application via a simple deployment using Backstage.
-Visit the [local Backstage instance](https://cnoe.localtest.me:8443/) to get started and login with `user1` and the password from the `USER_PASSWORD` variable in the secrets output above.
+Visit the [local Backstage instance](https://cnoe.localtest.me:8443/) to get started and log in with `user1` and the password from the `USER_PASSWORD` variable in the secrets output above.

 On the left-hand menu, hit `Create`.
 Select the `Create a Basic Deployment` option from the available pre-configured services.
-Name your service, and create it!
+Name your service and create it!

 You'll want to take a look at the scaffolded application inside [Gitea](https://cnoe.localtest.me:8443/gitea); the login information is also available in the portion of the secrets file starting with `gitea-credential`.

-Once this service is deployed, you also should take a look at it inside of [Argo CD](https://cnoe.localtest.me:8443/argocd) by using the credentials under `argocd-initial-admin-secret` in the secrets output.
+Once this service is deployed, you should also take a look at it inside of [Argo CD](https://cnoe.localtest.me:8443/argocd) by using the credentials under `argocd-initial-admin-secret` in the secrets output.

 ## Step 2: Adding a New Resource
 Now, we'll do something a little bit more complex; we'll now deploy a new application with associated cloud resources.
 In this case, we're going to deploy an S3 bucket.